 Equally important to your team’s experience, is their ability to qualify as a social equity applicant or a diverse owner business (follow the link for the definition of Social Equity and Diversely-Owned businesses in New Jersey).
 The State of New Jersey places a priority on Applicants that qualify for Social Equity or Diversely Owned Business Status.

 Would you like assistance building a team for your cannabis application in New Jersey?
-Our marijuana consulting firm in New Jersey offers talent acquisition and executive recruiting services.
+Our marijuana consulting firm in New Jersey offers talent acquisition services.

 Step 5: Identify a Location